Skin Graft Care

 Skin grafts may have different types of dressings depending on the location and thickness of the graft.
 A bolster is a dressing that is stitched to the surrounding tissue to hold the graft in place.
 This is not typically removed until the graft has integrated over the next 1-2 weeks.
 Pressure dressings may also be used to apply pressure to the site and keep fluid and blood from building up between the graft and wound bed, as well as keep the graft from shifting.
 Pressure dressings may be held in place with sutures or a splint.
 Gauze or dressing pads may also be used, typically over the top of a bolster or on the donor site (1,2,9).

-Dressings should be checked for drainage, exudate, and blood frequently while clients are in the hospital and removable dressings changed if they are saturated at any point.
-Dressings should be routinely removed and changed and the wound assessed every 2-3 days during the initial weeks.
-The wound should be kept clean and dry as much as possible and dressing changes are a great time to assess the wound for signs of revascularization, infection, or graft failure (1,2,9).
+Dressings should be checked for drainage, exudate, and blood frequently while clients are in the hospital, and removable dressings should be changed if they are saturated at any point.
+Dressings should be routinely removed and changed, and the wound should be assessed every 2-3 days during the initial weeks.
+The wound should be kept clean and dry as much as possible, and dressing changes are a great time to assess the wound for signs of revascularization, infection, or graft failure (1,2,9).

 Lotion or ointment to keep the skin moisturized and healing well may be applied as directed by a provider, typically after the initial integration.